0xTamil/awesome-low-level/README.md

 - Basic input and output
 - How programs interact with memory and hardware

-### Why it matters

-A strong understanding of computer fundamentals helps you see what is happening beneath your code.
-Instead of treating the computer as a black box, you begin to understand how instructions, memory, and hardware work together.

 ---

 ## 3. Learn C & Memory